linux-can/can-utils/can-j1939-kickstart.md

 __50ms__ from each other.
 Destination specific *Transport Protocol* applies flow control and may emit CAN packets much faster.

+First assign 0x90 to the local system.
+This becomes important because the kernel must interact in the transport protocol sessions before the complete packet is delivered.

+	./testj1939 can0:0x90 -r &

+Now test:

 	./testj1939 -s20 can0:0x80 :0x90,0x12300